|

 -

-What's the highest frequency the Acousonde can record?
+What's the highest-frequency signal the Acousonde can record?

 - For the low-power channel, the maximum frequency recordable is 9285 Hz (corresponding